Polymer/old-docs-site/app/1.0/devguide/properties.md

 ```

 In order to configure camel-case properties of elements using attributes, dash-
 case should be used in the attribute name.

-Example:
+Example: { .caption }

 ```
 <script>